Trinity Logo

 • The orientation of student learning toward career options and/or the pursuit of graduate or professional study upon completion of the program.

-Students seeking an undergraduate degree in International Affairs are required to complete 27 core credits along with 18 credits in one of five interdisciplinary areas of concentration.
-The areas of concentration are: Area and Cultural Studies, International Relations, The Global Economy, Conflict Management and Diplomacy, and Global Migration – Immigrant Communities.
+Students seeking an undergraduate degree in International Affairs are required to complete 27 core credits along with 18 credits in an area of concentration.
 International Affairs majors are also required to attain the equivalent of a minimum proficiency level of three college semesters in a second language, along with at least one other course that advances multi-cultural understanding.

 Students are strongly encouraged to elect internationally oriented courses offered as part of the general education curriculum and to take advantage of courses scheduled on a cyclical basis by academic programs participating in the major.
 All international affairs majors are strongly encouraged to elect a three-credit internship and to consider study abroad opportunities.